25 Aug 2025

 Psychedelics Reframing The Treatment

 This has sparked worldwide interest in psychedelics as a treatment for anorexia nervosa, asking: could one big shift in mindset start a new recovery track?
 Supporters see these medicines as tools to knock down the “brick wall” of rigid thinking that talk therapy sometimes cannot penetrate.
-Laboratory research shows that psychedelic substances can boost brain plasticity mechanisms and create a window for change — and that therapeutically these processes can be harnessed to establish new connections and reconsider familiar patterns.
+Laboratory research shows that psychedelic substances can boost brain plasticity mechanisms and create a window for change — and that therapeutically these processes3 can be harnessed to establish new connections and reconsider familiar patterns.

 However, it’s important to note that most studies on psychedelic-assisted therapy for eating disorders are now in the very early stage of research, undergoing Phase 1 feasibility trials.